tumble-weed/myhelp/help.md

 # bash why ${var1_var2} , does _ act as a concatenation?
 # bash subshell and shell
 # read file into a bash script ( not line by line)
+# using the different arg name than variable name in argparse
+parser.add_argument('--save-dir', dest='save_dir',
+                    help='The directory used to save the trained models', default='save_temp', type=str)